babashka/sci/doc/ai/adr/0011-native-cljs-protocols.md

 ## Default protocol entries (branch `default-protocols`)

-Every cljs.core protocol except IFn is exposed as a native entry in sci's `clojure.core` by default (`protocol-vars` macro in copy_vars, merged into the core namespace map): no `copy-var` wiring needed to implement ILookup, IAssociative, ITransient*, INamed, Inst, ... on sci types.
-IDeref, ISwap, IReset and IPrintWithWriter keep their entries in core_protocols; IRecord keeps its dedicated marker entry.
-Bundle cost measured: +6,659 B gzip for 52 protocols (~128 B each, 199,476 -> 206,135).
-Embedders can shadow individual entries via `:namespaces` as always.
+The implementable cljs.core protocols (42) are exposed as native entries in sci's `clojure.core` by default (`protocol-vars` macro in copy_vars, merged into the core namespace map): no `copy-var` wiring needed to implement ILookup, IAssociative, ITransient*, INamed, Inst, ... on sci types.
+IDeref, ISwap, IReset and IPrintWithWriter keep their entries in core_protocols;
+IRecord keeps its dedicated marker entry.
+Deliberately absent as internals or vestigial: IFn (class-level on SciType), Fn, ASeq, APersistentVector, IChunk/IChunkedSeq/IChunkedNext (chunking perf internals), IMultiFn, IDerefWithTimeout (dead in cljs itself), IUUID, IDrop.
+Bundle cost
+measured: ~128 B gzip per protocol (52 protocols measured +6,659 B on a 199,476 B baseline; the shipped 42 cost ~5.4 KB).
+Embedders can shadow individual entries via `:namespaces`, and cut ones remain available through `copy-var`.

 ## Not covered